nyc-red-pandas-2017/suggestion-box-crud/README.md

 Users should be able to

-- comment on a suggestion
+- make multiple comments on suggestions
 - edit a comment they own
 - delete a comment they own